statnett/edx-dotnet/README.md

 Additionaly there is help on setting up a [stub environment](SETUP.md) for local development/testing

-For more examples, see the AmqpLiteNet home, which contains more complex examples of sending/receiving messages (including transaction handling):

 https://github.com/Azure/amqpnetlite/tree/master/test/Test.Amqp.Net

 The samples on these pages are synchronous, amqpnetlite is however encouraging use of async methods where applicable:

 http://azure.github.io/amqpnetlite/articles/building_application.html

-There are also callback-based communication examples available:
+For more examples, see the AmqpLiteNet home, which contains more complex examples of sending/receiving messages.
+These examples including transaction handling as well as callback-based communication:

 https://github.com/Azure/amqpnetlite/blob/master/Examples